 - What about capitalization?
 For Internet search engines capitalization no longer matters.
-Searching for "DIRECT COMMERCIAL SALES" will produce the same results as "Direct Commercial Sales" or "direct commercial sales." - What about quotation marks?
+Searching for "SECURITY COOPERATION" will produce the same results as "Security Cooperation" or "security cooperation." - What about quotation marks?
 Use quotation marks whenever you want the search engine to look for words together as a phrase (assuming you are using a search engine that enables exact phrase searching).
-If you search for Direct Commercial Sales (without the quotation marks), the search engine will look for web pages containing the word "direct" and "commercial" and "sales" but it will not require that the words be next to each other.
-By putting quotation marks around "Direct Commercial Sales" you are requesting only those pages containing the whole phrase.
+If you search for Security Cooperation (without the quotation marks), the search engine will look for web pages containing the word "security" and "cooperation" but it will not require that the words be next to each other.
+By putting quotation marks around "Security Cooperation" you are requesting only those pages containing the whole phrase.
 There is no need to put quotation marks around a single word. - How can one limit a search to a particular domain?
 The best Internet search engines have an "advanced search" or "power search" capability.
 One of the options in the advanced search engine is the capability to limit by domain.
 Limited your search to the .gov domain will, for example, provide an efficient means of finding government publications on the desired search.
 To access Google's advanced search engine, simple place the words "advanced search" in the Google search box. - How can one search for a particular URL (you know part but not all of the URL)?
 Many of the advanced search engines provide the capability to enter a search term and then to indicate whether you wish to make this search apply to "title only," "full-text," or URL.
 You would, of course, select the URL option. - How does the search engine rank the web pages it reports?
 This is a somewhat controversial issue.
-Some search engines receive payment from Internet advertisers for the privilege of having their pages reported early in the search list.
+Some search engines receive payment from internet advertisers for the privilege of having their pages reported early in the search list.
 Most search engines, though, report the web pages in order of the greater number of occurrences of the term.
 Google's patented PageRank system factors in not only the proximity of the terms but the number of times other users have accessed the web pages.